-This Toolkit and Replication Guide features lessons learned and best practices for solar development for PACE financing for tax exempt organizations.
-It is intended for program designers and practitioners nationwide.
+This Toolkit and Replication Guide features lessons learned and best practices on PACE financing for tax-exempt organizations.
+This report goes into detail on the benefits of PACE for the nonprofit sector; power purchase agreements (PPAs) and third-party ownership; PACE and affordable housing; and more.
 Read the report now.

-For community-based nonprofit organizations like affordable housing developers, faith-based institutions, and others, financing solar projects can be a challenge.
-To address this challenge, we explore in depth how securing solar Power Purchase Agreements (PPAs) with PACE financing may offer a particularly useful tool for nonprofit organizations.
+In this report, we explore in depth how securing PPAs with PACE financing may be a particularly useful tool for nonprofit organizations.
 Read the report now.

 The CivicPACE team partnered with the Elsie Whitlow Public Charter School in Washington, D.C. to set up PACE financing for a 35 kW solar array.
 Along with mechanical upgrades to reduce energy and water use, the saved the school nearly $10,000 each year.
 The team worked on the identification, assessment, contractor selection, project underwriting, and arrangement of the PACE financing.
 Our team also provided financial modeling to prove the installation would yield a positive cash flow.
 Learn more about the project.